netdance/Napili/README.md

-To make Napili (insert instructions here - ant from the commandline should work once you've got the libraries set up).
+To build Napili, type:
+gradlew build

+To run Napili, type:
+gradlew run

-Napili's code comes with IntelliJ IDEA and Netbeans setups.
+Napili's code comes with IntelliJ IDEA and Netbeans setups, and shold run with a Gradle setup as well.

 I created Napili as a way to learn JavaFX (as well as a number of other technologies), and to better explain Groovy